Measuring sampling plan utility in post-marketing surveillance of medical products: Integrating utility into sampling plan generation

 We next consider the results of the all-provinces setting.
 The dotted lines in the allocation of Figure \ref{subfig:CS_expl_1} correspond to test nodes not visited in the existing setting.
-These new test nodes are named by their assessed SFP risk: there are two test nodes each with Moderate and Moderately-High risk.
-These all-provinces results employ a sourcing matrix for these nodes denoted as $\sourcingMat_1$, where $\sourcingMat_1$ is formed by a single bootstrap sample of the traces observed in $\sourcingMat$.
-The utility-informed allocation favors these nodes until around 200 samples, allocating 30 samples to each each new test node.
+These ``new'' test nodes are named by their assessed SFP risk: there are two test nodes each with Moderate and Moderately High risk.
+The all-provinces results employ a sourcing matrix for new nodes formed by a single bootstrap sample of the traces observed in the first iteration.
+The utility-informed allocations in the existing and all-provinces settings closely align.
+The allocation favors new nodes for budgets below 200 samples, allocating at least 30 samples to each new node.
 This allocation thus parallels the uniform allocation, and the corresponding utilities in Figure \ref{subfig:CS_expl_2} are closer than in the existing setting.
-Interestingly, of the nodes of the existing setting, Moderate(17) and Moderate(39) are well represented in the allocation of the all-provinces setting, but ModeratelyHigh(95) does not appear in this allocation across the entire budgetary range.
-The value of the supply-chain connections achieved by testing at ModeratelyHigh(95) appears to be nullified by testing at the new test nodes.
-In addition, the fixed policy faces a large comparative disadvantage in not sampling any of the new test nodes: more than 300 fixed samples are required to match the utility of 100 samples of the utility-informed allocation.
+The allocation emphasizes the nodes of the existing setting for budgets exceeding 200 samples: Mod (17) receives about twice as many samples as Mod High (26), while \hbox{Mod High (95)} and Mod (39) receive only 20 and 10 samples, respectively.
+This emphasis mirrors the utility-informed allocation of the existing setting.
+From Figure \ref{subfig:CS_expl_2} we see that the fixed policy faces a comparative disadvantage in not sampling new test nodes: more than 250 fixed samples are required to match the utility of 100 samples of the utility-informed allocation.
 At the same time, the fixed policy does not incur any sunk costs associated with visiting untested regions.
-The all-provinces case thus illustrates how plan utility can form a basis for exploring trade-offs between expanding the set of visited test nodes and intensifying testing at a fixed set of test nodes.
+The all-provinces case thus illustrates how utility can form a basis for exploring trade-offs in operational costs.

 The results of this case study illustrate the value of sampling plan utility.
-Considering assessed SFP risk alone may not best produce inference that furthers regulatory decision-making; applying plan utility leverages supply-chain information and better centers plans around regulatory decisions.
+Considering only assessed SFP risk, or where tests have been previously conducted, may not best produce inference that furthers regulatory decision-making.
+Applying plan utility leverages supply-chain information and more efficiently centers plans around regulatory decisions.